-If you love a classic recipe for Spinach and Cremini Pilaf you will love this fresh new take on the classic pilaf recipe you’ve used for years.
+If you love a classic recipe for Spinach and Cremini Pilaf, you will love this fresh new take on the traditional pilaf recipe you’ve used for years.
 Quinoa Spinach Pilaf with Cremini Mushrooms has countless health befits with a massive bonus of a delicious flavor.
 You are combining white quinoa, shallots, minced garlic, cremini mushrooms, and fresh baby spinach with a hint of lemon.

-Now, we all know I love my Southern foods such as Cajun and Creole, however, one can not live a life of all down-home cooking and balance is key.
-So you all know after the last 7 recipes we need a bit of balance in our lives.
+Now, we all know I love my Southern foods such as Cajun and Creole.
+However, one can not live a life of all down-home cooking, and balance is critical.
+So you all know after the last seven recipes we need a bit of balance in our lives.
 This recipe is perfect for the balance factor and the health benefits alone—WOW!
 Is all I can say.

-In case, you haven’t had a chance to read up on this amazing food called quinoa, below I have taken the liberty of sharing some fantastic facts and health benefits of this quick-cooking pseudo whole-grain Americans have come to love over the last 3 years.
+In case you haven’t had a chance to read up on this fantastic food called quinoa, below, I have taken the liberty of sharing some tremendous facts and health benefits of this quick-cooking pseudo-whole-grain Americans have come to love over the last three years.

 Facts About Quinoa

-- Quinoa grows in a rainbow of colors, the most commonly available are red quinoa, black quinoa, and white quinoa.
+- Quinoa grows in a rainbow of colors, and the most commonly available are red quinoa, black quinoa, and white quinoa.

 - The taste and nutrition are similar among the colors of quinoa.
 White quinoa tends to cook up fluffier while the red quinoa and the black quinoa have a crunchier texture.

-- Quinoa is renowned for its protein content it’s not actually the amount of protein that’s so Quinoa has the perfect balance of all nine amino acids.
+- Quinoa is renowned for its protein content; it’s not the amount of protein that’s so Quinoa has the perfect balance of all nine amino acids.

 - Quinoa also has multiple phytonutrients which have anti-inflammatory actions.

 - Quinoa has a higher good fat content and can give valuable amounts of heart-healthy fats like monounsaturated fat in the form of oleic acid.

 - Quinoa may also give small amounts of omega-3 fatty acids.

 - Quinoa is a valuable source of vitamin E.